cmacdonald/IRcourseHM/README.md

 ## Usage in Terrier

 You can use classes from your project in Terrier by manually adding the generate Jar file to Terrier's classpath.
-To do this, firstly switch (e.g. `cd`) back to the terrier-core directory, and then alter the CLASSPATH environment variable, before running `trec_terrier.sh`.
+To do this, firstly switch (e.g. `cd`) back to the terrier-core directory, and then alter the CLASSPATH environment variable to point to the generated jar file, before running `trec_terrier.sh`.
 On a Linux machine with a bash shell, this will look like:

 	CLASSPATH=/path/to/myproject/target/ircourse-1.0-SNAPSHOT.jar bin/trec_terrier.sh -r